Life You Imagine

 Life You Imagine is the fourth studio album by English singer-songwriter Matt Goss.
-It was released in 2013 by Decca Records and reached No. 27 on the UK album charts.
+It was released in 2013 by Decca Records and reached No. 27 on the UK album charts where it stayed for 2 weeks selling an estimated 7000 copies worldwide.
 The albums was his highest charted album since the Bros days.
 The album features a big band version of the classic Bros hit, "When Will I Be Famous" and was produced by Ron Fair.
 The album also features the track "Strong", which was used as part of the Susan G. Komen breast cancer awareness campaign.